 Q: What counts as confidential information?

-While there is no specific restrictive covenant that deals with confidential information, an employee is under an implied duty not to use confidential information following the termination of their employment, whether by reason of resignation or dismissal.
+Employers usually include terms in a contract of employment to prevent misuse of confidential information.
+Employees are also under an implied duty not to use confidential information amounting to trade secrets following the termination of their employment, whether by reason of resignation or dismissal.

 Confidential information is usually defined in a contract of employment but typically includes client information, customer accounts, price lists and quotes for tenders.